-The code and technical documentation are available at the project web site http://confluence.ecmwf.int/display/CKDMIP.
-The username and password needed to access the FTP site containing the CKDMIP datasets are available on request from the first author.
+The code and technical documentation the project web available at are site http://confluence.ecmwf.int/display/CKDMIP.
+The user-5 name and password needed to access the FTP site containing the CKDMIP datasets are available on request from the first author.